Everything you need to know...

 Our students also exhibit at the Free Range national design exhibition in London's Brick Lane.

-You will visit cultural centres to see design and architecture in the wider world, which are covered by your course fees.
-Previous trips have included London and Edinburgh.
-You also visit places such as Milan, Barcelona and the Venice Architecture Biennale (additional fees apply).
+You will visit cultural centres to see design and architecture in the wider world, normally previous trips have included London and Edinburgh which is covered by your course fees.
+You also have the opportunity to visit places such as Milan, Barcelona and the Venice Architecture Biennale (additional fees apply).

-We have links with commercial partners and local design agencies, and we have an exciting lecture series which is delivered by external practitioners from various design practices within the UK, offering industrial contacts for possible future placements.
+We have great links with commercial partners and local design agencies, and we have an exciting lecture series which is delivered by external practitioners from various design practices within the UK and abroad, offering you industrial contacts for possible future placements.
+The course also offers a range of opportunities to work on various authentic and live briefs throughout each year of study expanding your ‘real world’ experience and knowledge base.

 You have the opportunity to gain exposure by entering national and international design competitions such as the RSA Student Design Awards.